Eric035/Ford-Fulkerson-Maximum-Flow/README.md

 # Ford-Fulkerson-Maximum-Flow

+The method **fordfulkerson** computes an integer corresponding to the max flow of the “graph” and the graph itself.
+It outputs a .txt file nameed fordfulkersonOutput.txt

 The method **pathDFS** finds a path through a Depth First Search (DFS) between the nodes “source” and “destination” in the “graph” through non-zero weight edges.
 You must return an ArrayList of